joasyannick/wp-papillon-journey/.github/ISSUE_TEMPLATE/feature-request.md

 - As a ***user role***, I find it frustrating that ***pain point***, leading to ***negative impact***.

 Examples:
-- As a night-time user, I struggle with bright UI because it causes eye strain in low-light conditions.
+- As a nighttime user, I struggle with a bright UI because it causes eye strain in low-light conditions.
 - As a mobile user with an OLED screen, I find it frustrating that the UI is always in Light Mode, leading to faster battery drain.

 ### Future Gains